Cambria (company)

-Cambria (keɪm-bri-ə) is a producer of engineered quartz surfaces in the United States.
+Cambria (keɪm-bri-ə) is a producer of natural quartz surfaces in the United States.
 It is located in Le Sueur, Minnesota, with additional facilities throughout the United States, and in Ontario, Canada.
 Cambria is privately held and owned by the Davis family.

 Kitchen countertops

 Cambria produces quartz surfaces, primarily for use as kitchen countertops.
 It is used in a similar manner as granite, except that it is not porous, and thus requires no periodic sealing.
 The look of any quartz countertop compares to granite in that the colors are deep and consistent.

 The process of creating the countertops is different than granite, in that it is an engineered product, consisting of a minimum of 93% quartz and 7% epoxy binder and dyes.
 An engineered product that requires no sealer has the advantage in that it requires no harsh chemicals to seal, nor does it emit harmful chemicals into the air, making it potentially more environmentally friendly.
 Engineered quartz however may be damaged by heat unlike granite.